jacobelong/brewlog/FEATURELIST.md

 # Brew Log Features
 Brain dump of desired features for this project, as well as potentially useful resources, such as helpful JavaScript libraries.
+Create a simple outline of components, props, and hierarchy.

 ## Brew Log List
 * Display all brew logs
+* Search by name (auto-filter as you type)
 * Sort by date/recency
 * Sort by rating
 * Filter by style